huggingface/blog/bloom-inference-optimization.md

 of `bfloat16`.
 That's more room for error between the two.

-To be perfectly fair `bfloat16` -> `float16` conversion seemed to be OK in inference mode (`bfloat16` existss mostly to handle large gradients, which do not exist in inference).
+To be perfectly fair `bfloat16` -> `float16` conversion seemed to be OK in inference mode (`bfloat16` mostly exists to handle large gradients, which do not exist in inference).

 During that step, one important tradeoff was discovered and implemented.
-Because bloom was trained in a distributed setting, part of the code was doing Tensor parallelism on a Linear layer. meaning running the same operation as a single operation on a single GPU was giving [different results](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bloom/modeling_bloom.py#L350).
+Because bloom was trained in a distributed setting, part of the code was doing Tensor parallelism on a Linear layer meaning running the same operation as a single operation on a single GPU was giving [different results](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bloom/modeling_bloom.py#L350).
-This took a while to pin point and either we went for 100% compliance and the model was much slower than it could, or we would take a small difference in generation but was much faster to run and simpler code.
+This took a while to pinpoint and either we went for 100% compliance and the model was much slower, or we would take a small difference in generation but was much faster to run and simpler code.
 We opted for a configurable flag.

 # First inference (PP + Accelerate)